arunsivaramanneo/GPU-Viewer/README.md

 The installer should be able to take care of this dependency in Debian based distro and Solus.
 11. For **OpenCL Tab** to work install clinfo (sudo apt install clinfo) in ubuntu , clinfo in Solus (sudo eopkg install clinfo), clinfo in arch.
 Also, ensure you have OpenCL installed for your respective platforms, Ex.
 Nvidia CUDA for Nvidia hardware, beignet for Intel Graphics or pocpl for cpu or AMD openCL for AMD hardware.
 12. For **EGL** information to be displayed in OpenGL tab, users should install mesa-utils-extra package in Debian based systems.
 On Arch, Please install latest version of mesa-demos
+13. For **VDPAU** information to be displayed, please install vdpauinfo.
-13. Incase of issues launching the application please see the FAQ in Wiki section
+14. Incase of issues launching the application please see the FAQ in Wiki section

 ## UNINSTALL STEPS